simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 128

-A lama named Rabdan, who had come to Urga on pilgrimage from the Gobi-Tüsheet-Daigun khoshun located southwest of Urga, made an agreement with us to escort us to the Bayangol Torguts.
+A lama named Rabdan, who had come to Urga on pilgrimage from the Gobi-Tusheet-Daigun khoshun located southwest of Urga, made an agreement with us to escort us to the Bayangol Torguts.
 We hired camels from him at the rate of 8 liang each.
 We loaded seven camels: four people rode on them, and I rode on horseback.
 From here to the land of the Etsingol Torguts is considered a 21-day journey.
 Some people hired camels at a rate of 16–17 liang, but since Rabdan’s home lay along the route, this part of the journey turned out to be inexpensive for us.

 In Urga, we obtained in sufficient quantity all kinds of travel supplies — maikhan [(21)](#id21), a yurt, kettles, provisions for the road, Mongolian clothing, and other necessary items and on the 20th day of the Month of the Snake, we set out on our journey.
 After crossing the Turaguni-Khutszubchi Pass, we spent the night at its foot.